davidesantangelo/dato.rss/README.md

 # DATO.RSS
 *A seamless RSS Search Engine experience with a hint of Machine Learning.*

+# BETA

+Dato.RSS is in beta (launched 15 days ago), and will likely see many changes in the near future.

+If you have comments or suggestions, please send them to us using the Issues TAB.

+Thanks for trying the beta!

 ![Alt Text](https://dev-to-uploads.s3.amazonaws.com/i/x7e9tpkq0hc3ql70zzp5.png)

 **Search Engine:** Quickly search through the millions of available RSS feeds.